rks101/webapps/README.md

 ## Know Elements

 [Understand boxes](https://every-layout.dev/rudiments/boxes/) where everything is a box on a web page.
-To confirm this, open a web page and then try to inspect the elements of the web page.
+To confirm this, open a web page in a browser and then try to [inspect the elements](https://blog.hubspot.com/website/how-to-inspect) of the web page.
+Here is another link to [inspect the elements](https://www.elegantthemes.com/blog/wordpress/browsers-inspect-element-tool) for understanding CSS details or using device emulation to visualize content on different devices.

 ----